 Of course, in live-electronics music performance there’s a third element involved in the communication: the audience.
 Sonami became concerned in creating a channel of communication that bypassed the opacity of many electronic music practices.
-It does this primarily by an evident concern with a directly embodied experience, with the attention payed to each gesture being the most obvious evidence.
-Lady’s Gloves is a very clear example of a system that employs what Harrison et al. (2007) call the third paradigm of human-computer interaction.
+It does this primarily by an evident concern with a directly embodied experience, with the attention paid to each gesture being the most obvious evidence.
+Lady’s Glove is a very clear example of a system that employs what Harrison et al. (2007) call the third paradigm of human-computer interaction.
 Focused not on human-computer coupling, and information processing and flow, but on “interaction as phenomenologically situated” (Harrison et al., 2007).
 This means that the system is focused on action as an activity that creates meaning depending on the context surrounding it.

-Sonami’s performances with the Lady’s Gloves can never be divorced from a multitude of elements that give meaning to it, including the interplay between the sonic output and the culturally dependent understanding of the meaning of certain hand gestures.
+Sonami’s performances with the Lady’s Glove can never be divorced from a multitude of elements that give meaning to it, including the interplay between the sonic output and the culturally dependent understanding of the meaning of certain hand gestures.
 Therefore, pieces like this have a fluid sense of identity that cannot be ascribed to a fundamental element or idea.
 They have the potential to truly become integrated into the moment-to-moment fabric of reality, meaning provided only (if at all) by a collective sense of interaction and temporal evolution.
-Embodiment itself then becomes the central focus, with the controller itself simply becoming a vehicle for the performance and potentially becoming transparent.
-Situatedness takes a central role, and the controller turns into one thread in a truly tightly woven web.
+Embodiment itself then becomes the central focus, with the controller itself simply becoming a vehicle for the performance and potentially becoming translucent Situatedness takes a central role, and the controller turns into one thread in a truly tightly woven web.
 In Heidegger’s terminology, the controller turns from being present-at-hand (subject of enquiry, the focus of the performance itself) to being ready-to-hand (inconspicuous, a vehicle for the performance).
+This parallels the development of systems in general and Lady’s Glove in particular, with successive cycles of innovation becoming commonplace and providing the scaffolding for new variations to arise.

+I like the section on Laetetia, which you could contrast with a section on Michel.

+I do think you could do more with Sal Martirano's report and think about contrasting

+the various understandings of the significance of real time interaction different composers

+project found in this work.

 Mapping